gesslar/glpu/doc/mkdocs/docs/features/preferences/administrator.md

-# Administrator Environment Variables
+# Administrator Preferences

-All of the environment variables listed in the [User Environment Variables](index.md) section apply to administrators as well.
-In addition, the following environment variables are available to
+All of the preferences listed in the [User Preferences](user.md) section apply to administrators as well.
+In addition, the following preferences are available to administrators:
-administrators:

-To set an environment variable, use the `set` command.
+To set a preference, use the `set` command.
 For example:

 ```
 set log_level 4
 ```

-To clear an environment variable, set the variable with no value.
+To clear a preference, set the preference with no value.
 For example:

 ```
 set log_level